-I began the morning at Noccalula Falls Park.
+I began the morning at Noccalula Falls Park in northeast Alabama.
 Bobby, a park worker, was the only one at the 250 acre facility when I arrived.
 A petting zoo and miniature golf course stood to the left of the entrance while a pioneer village, lit with Christmas lights, lured me to the right.
 The winter attraction was clearly the replica 1863 C. P. Huntington train ride through the festive village, not the waterfall tumbling into Black Creek Gorge.
 Legend has it that Noccalula Falls, once called Black Creek Falls, is named after the Cherokee princess who chose to leap to her death rather than marry a man she didn’t love.

 Little River Canyon

 After visiting the falls, I traveled northeast to Little River Canyon.
 The drive winds along the Canyon’s edge while the Little River twists along the canyon floor some 700 feet below.
 The canyon is one of the deepest east of the Mississippi.
 Lookouts provide dramatic views of sandstone cliffs towering above tantalizing, emerald green waters carving through the canyon floor.
 After stopping a few times to admire the tremendous landscape, we pushed forward to DeSoto State Park.